iiAzui/BipoleIVplus/CutsceneConversion/Converter/syntaxguide.md

 Jump to the given line index in the current cutscene and parse from there.

 /hidedialogue
 Hides the dialogue box, BUT the cutscene system will keep running.
 Mainly used for when a cutscene happens during a battle and units are being placed but no dialogue is happening.
+note: whenever a dialogue happens while hidden, the dialogue box should re-appear.

 /placeplayerunits
 Sometimes, player and enemy units are placed during a cutscene.
 First example of this is in chapter 4 before the retool boss.